 The Club’s Board room is located on the second floor of the brick building and also serves as the Trophy room for plaques, trophies and medals won at major championship regattas.
-In addition, there are other forms of recognition in this room that honors the rowers for their achievements as well as participation at elite level events including Olympic and World Championship events.
+In addition, there are other forms of recognition in this room that honor the rowers for their achievements as well as participation at the elite level including Olympic and World Championship events.
 The Board room can also be used for special events and is next door to a full service kitchen.

 Outside Storage Area

 In 2012, with the assistance and generosity of the WNY Foundation, WSRC built an outside storage facility on the east side of the Doc Schaab Boathouse.
 This facility, which is surrounded by a eight foot high fence, serves two purposes: first, a storage area for the Club’s motorboats and second, a fenced-in secure area for the Club’s gas storage tank.